NSS-Day-Cohort-78/Bug-Ranch-Epal4d/README.md

    }
    ```
    Explain this code with your best vocabulary.
-   > Your answer here
+   > Your answer here - it is a for loop that is iterated to run until forestNumber is greater than forests inside areas.
 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
-   > Your answer here
+   > Your answer here - database has the value of 2 nested arrays with objects of cow breeds and drovers.
 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-   > Your answer here
+   > Your answer here - When the function is being created it doesnt have a value. it is the parameter for the function which will be assigned a value once the function is called.

 ## When You Are Done